Digital Tech Trek Digest [#Issue 2024.03]

 Streamer JS – Video stream layout manager for OBS Studio and other streaming applications.

 I am a new user of Twitch streaming for personal projects.
 My good friend Sergey Chernyshev organizer of the large New York Web Performance Group has created Streamer JS as a means to drive more dynamic content in the browser and with common languages of HTML/CSS/Javascript and using OBS more as the streaming only component.
-One objective is to have better version control management of assets/scenes/sources/filters/etc. It’s interesting that PouchDB is an eventually consistent distributed datastore in Javascript.
+One objective is better version control management of assets/scenes/sources/filters/etc. It’s interesting that PouchDB is an eventually consistent distributed datastore in Javascript.
 Yet another simple data store to review for suitability.

 Source: Word of mouth